 - Larger and heavier than most

-How To Buy The Right UPS For You
+How To Buy The Right UPS For Your Needs

 Most batteries last between 2-5 years before they need replacing.
 For a low-cost UPS, you might be better off just buying a new one since the cost of a replacement is so high, but for high-end models, you’ll want to make sure you know where to get one, and for how much, since these products can often cost hundreds of dollars.

 Once the battery is depleted, how long does it take to recharge?
 Most take around 8 hours, so if you want to use your hardware during an extended outage, you’re going to need multiple power supplies.
-Bear in mind that these aren’t supposed to be used as batteries, they’re intended to give you enough time to safely save and shut down.
+Bear in mind that these aren’t supposed to be utilized as batteries, they’re intended to provide you with enough time to safely save and shut down.

-Bear in mind that electronics is a field unto itself, and is outside of the scope of this article, but if you’re interested in the different UPS specifications, there’s a useful guide here: http://www.mastec.co.nz/JST/PK3.html
+Bear in mind that electronics is a field itself, and is outside of the scope of this article, but if you’re interested in the different UPS specifications, there’s a useful guide here.

 One thing you should check every so often, though, is the battery status.
 Your UPS may be able to tell you when the battery is approaching the end of its life, and if it is, it needs replacing as soon as possible – the last thing you want is for it to die when you really need it, after all.